Vic Hadfield: Early career

 Hadfield played all of his minor hockey in Oakville before moving to the Dixie Bee Hives for one season.
 He was signed by the Chicago Black Hawks and assigned to their junior league affiliate, the St. Catharines Teepees of the Ontario Hockey League.
 He established himself as a physical presence, tallying many more penalty minutes than points.
 With a strong squad in 1959–60 that included future notable NHL players Chico Maki, Roger Crozier and Pat Stapleton, he averaged a point a game in the regular season and playoffs and racked up an average of five penalty minutes a game in the playoffs en route to the Teepees' second Memorial Cup championship.

 He was assigned to Chicago's Buffalo Bisons farm team in the American Hockey League the following season.
 He was left unprotected after the 1960–61 season and claimed by the Rangers in the intra-league draft.

 NHL career

 By the 1963–64 season, Hadfield had secured a place in the Rangers' lineup as an enforcer.
 Over time he concentrated more on scoring than on fighting, especially with the feared enforcer Reggie Fleming on the team.
+Hadfield had the first of five 100 penalty minutes in the 1963-64 season.
 He joined teammates Jean Ratelle and Rod Gilbert to form the famous GAG line (which stood for "goal a game").
 From the 1967–68 season on Hadfield always scored at least 20 goals in any full season.

 Hadfield's best season was 1971–72.
-Named the team's captain after the trade of longtime captain Bob Nevin, he became the first Ranger - and only the sixth NHL player - to score 50 goals in a season, nearly doubling his previous best marks; with his linemates Ratelle and Gilbert, the GAG Line totalled 139 goals and 325 points en route to the Stanley Cup Finals.
+Named the team's captain after the trade of longtime captain Bob Nevin, he became the first Ranger - and only the sixth NHL player - to score 50 goals in a season, nearly doubling his previous best marks; with his linemates Ratelle and Gilbert, the GAG Line collected a total of 139 goals and 325 points (which likely would've been more as Ratelle had to miss 15 games due to injury) on their way to the Stanley Cup Final, the first appearance for the team since 1950.
+In his only Stanley Cup Final appearance, Hadfield had just one goal and two assists as the Rangers lost to the Boston Bruins in six games.
+Hadfield reflected on the effectiveness of the line in a 2018 interview: